AndreRudolph/impulsephp-doc/docs/components.md

 This approach is a good way to encapsulate view based logic in components rather than in controllers.

 <h4><a id="event-listening">Event listening</a></h4>

+How components are registered as event listeners can be read in the Events documentation.